heet434/chadAI/readme.md

 ## INFORMATION

-Our Project uses MLX to fine-tune Hugging Face's Mistral-7B model on WhatsApp chats to replicate a chatting environment that resembles the WhatsApp user.
+Our Project uses MLX to fine-tune Hugging Face's Mistral-7B model on chats to replicate a chatting environment that resembles the user.
 The Mistral-7B model is quantized and then fine-tuned on custom data in local MacBook environment.
-I share with you the fine-tuned fused model, some environments to run the model and also the steps on how to fine-tune the Mistral-7B model on your own WhatsApp chats.
+I share with you the fine-tuned fused model, some environments to run the model and also the steps on how to fine-tune the Mistral-7B model on your own chats.

 ## DEPENDENCIES